Boavizta/BoAmps/README.md

 More concretely, this empiric knowledge may be used in applied research to improve frugal approaches in AI models grid search and avoid energy-intensive tasks.

-To unsure that this base is solid and useful, please read carefully the documentation so that everyone can take comparable measurements.
+To ensure that this base is solid and useful, please read carefully the documentation so that everyone can take comparable measurements.

 ## 2. Who should participate ?

-People who runs machine learning models can contribute to this dataset.
-They just need to set up a measurement tool to be able to measure the energy consumption of their machine learning algorithms and our model will allows them to transform the energy consumption into very valuable data.
+People who run machine learning models can contribute to this dataset.
+They just need to set up a measurement tool to be able to measure the energy consumption of their machine learning algorithms and our model will allow them to transform the energy consumption into very valuable data.

 ## 3. Energy Measurement